weinerjm/jekyll-now/_posts/2016-03-01-first-post.markdown

 date:   2016-03-01 11:42:12 -0700
 categories: nothing
 ---
 Hello, world!
 Finally, I'm Web-2.0ing myself.
-Perhaps I can use this platform as some kind of self-promotion springboard without actually doing much work.
+I plan on posting some bits of programming and fun "mad data science" projects here.

 Testing things: a useful website is [Google][goog].
 Here is some code: